 The Trade Off Between Treasury Funded and Annuity Funded Structured Settlements

-There is a trade off to the added security offered by using a United States Treasury Bond Funded Structured Settlement, the yield is generally lower than annuity funded structured settlements.
+Treasury Funded Structured Settlement offer added security with a trade off.
+Treasury Funded Structured Settlements have a yield that is generally lower than annuity funded structured settlements.
 Furthermore, one cannot contract for lifetime payments, which are the province of annuity funded structured settlements.

-For more information on United States Treasury Bond Funded Structured Settlements please contact Master Structured Settlement Consultant John Darer at (888)325-8640.
+For more information on United States Treasury Funded Structured Settlements please and how to document them, please contact Master Structured Settlement Consultant John Darer at (888)325-8640.
 The call is toll-free in the United States.